BillJr99/Ursinus-CS173/_pages/netbeans-junit.md

 ## Unit Testing

 Let's say we want to test the code method we provided in the [introduction](../NetBeans) article with [JUnit](https://netbeans.org/kb/docs/java/junit-intro.html).
-You can follow the instructions in [that article](../NetBeans) to open the sample project in NetBeans.
-Then, right click on the class file, then choose `Tools -> Create/Update tests`
+You can follow the instructions in [that article](../NetBeans) to create the sample project in NetBeans.
+Then, right click on the class file, then choose `Tools -> Create/Update tests` on the primary class of that project.

 ![]({{ site.baseurl }}/images/netbeans/CreateUpdateTests.png)